Braintree-by-Vox/Statutory-Documents-and-Training-UserGuide/UserGuide.md

 * Statutory Documents number series - used to number entries in the statutory documents table
 * Expiry warning period - a date formula which indicates how long before expiry you would like the system to warn you.

-Captrue fields for training administration
+Capture fields for training administration
 * Course number series
 * Training document number series
 * Class number series
-* Training job number (if ingetrating to Projects module)
+* Training job number (if integrating to Projects module)
 * Class No. Series - for identifying classes

 ### Issuing Authorities